igomez10/tulip/README.md

 #### Warning: your money is at risk, be sure to understand this method: http://api.surbtc.com/#nueva-orden

 #### PostOrder creates a new order (bid or ask) in a specific market

+ IMPORTANT: You can either crete a Limit of Market order specifying it on the _priceType_ parameter as "limit" or "market".
+Therefore, the parameter _limit_ is only read in the first case but it is necessary to make the call.
+In order to post a Market order, submit the limit as float(0) or float().

 ```GO
 buda.PostOrder(marketID string, orderType string, priceType string, limit float64, amount float64)